atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 f, '
 I
 .
-be sorry for having fo cruelly wronged sher: it is as necessary also that you “fhouid instantly promise to repair the “injury you have done her by masry ing her the moment she,,, capable of “receiving your hand, of pmghting her “faith to you
+be sorry for having fo cruelly wronged sher: it is as necessary also that you fhouid instantly promise to repair the injury you have done her by masry ing her the moment she,,, capable of receiving your hand, of pmghting her faith to you
 %
 Here he ceased ^eakingi and fixing his eyes full on Lumley, that he might read his intentions by his looks, waited for his reply.
 '' / ♦
 / V
 '
-Lumley, with looks expressive of thsh strongest: disdain, and in a tone incon ceivably infuking, replied, “I marry “your sister- -- -- -- -- Mr..
+Lumley, with looks expressive of thsh strongest: disdain, and in a tone incon ceivably infuking, replied, I marry your sister- -- -- -- -- Mr..
 Selby,,
-, “your reason mast be lost as well as
+, your reason mast be lost as well as
 4t *
-“hers, or how could you have dreamed.
-“of such an alliance: I marry your sister PAND
+hers, or how could you have dreamed. of such an alliance: I marry your sister PAND

 J m
 #
 !1
 I
 .
 4

-“
-“pray why not Mr. Lumley ?’’ replied Charles fiercely.
+pray why not Mr. Lumley ?’’ replied Charles fiercely.
 !
 st..
-“begaufe the difference between our
+begaufe the difference between our
 9
 I
-“births and fortunes, excludes the most “distant idea of itdc:
+births and fortunes, excludes the most distant idea of itdc:
 ■ I t
-I “You mean the difference between
+I You mean the difference between
-'“our sentiments" " Charles,
+'our sentiments" " Charles,
-warmly; “there is, I allow enough i)
+warmly; there is, I allow enough i)
 LI between them.
 The artful, base, dei i
 I
 I V signing villain can upon no terms be
-“Suitable to the innocent, mild girl,
-“who thought no harm till practised
+Suitable to the innocent, mild girl, who thought no harm till practised
 } _
 ‘‘ by her Sly, her infamous de ‘v, ceiver.".
 %